The Foolproof Guide for your First Ladakh Motorcycle Tour.

 Places to visit in Spangmik:

-Pangong Tso Lake: Be ready for a lightning bolt moment as you see the Pangong Lake yourself.
-You must’ve heard about the lake from others who ride to Ladakh and also seen in movies.
+» Pangong Tso Lake: Be ready for a lightning bolt moment as you see the Pangong Lake yourself.
+You must’ve heard about famous lake which is also seen in movies.
 If you’re planning a bike trip to Ladakh, you must include a trip to the glorious Pangong Lake.

 The monastery is well maintained and attractive, there are colourful paintings and wooden carvings that add to the galore.